-That’s why it’s so important to have your cholesterol checked on a regular basis.
-The current recommendation is that everyone over the age of 20 should have their cholesterol checked at least every fi ve years.
-Men over 45 and women over 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors, said Dr. Kelley.
+The current recommendation is that everyone over the age of 20 should have their cholesterol checked at least every five years.
+Men over 45 and women over 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors.

 How is high cholesterol treated?

-The fi rst treatment for high cholesterol is to make lifestyle changes, said Dr. Kelley.
+The first treatment for high cholesterol is to make lifestyle changes.
 That means increasing exercise so that you exert yourself most days of the week for 30 to 60 minutes.
 In addition, someone with high cholesterol should watch what they eat.
-Dr. Kelley said that the ideal diet would be low in fatty foods like certain meats, dairy products, egg yolks and shellfi sh, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.
+The ideal diet would be low in fatty foods like certain meats, dairy products, egg yolks and shellfish, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.